 Thwaites, volume 4

 Boyd and Hajda (Hajda 1984, Boyd and Hajda 1986) suggest that these people may be aided by familial relationships.
-They suggest that some resources rights are carried in families and since the Willamette Falls may be a superior fishing location, that they would relocate for the Spring chinook run at the Willamette Falls.
+They suggest that some resource rights are carried in families and since the Willamette Falls may be a superior fishing location, that they would relocate for the Spring Chinook run at the Willamette Falls.
 In addition, the Cascades people serve as the middle traders (between the lower and upper tribal areas of the river), collecting wapato, camas, ooligan, and sturgeon in the Columbia Valley then transporting many of their stores to their Cascade villages at the great rapids.
-They in term would trade with the Wasco peoples of the Great Falls (Lewis and Clark name), Celilo, passing on their collective resources to the eastern tribes in exchange for eastern products, perhaps bison furs, antelope, basketry, and salmon.
+They in turn would trade with the Wasco peoples of the Great Falls (Lewis and Clark name), Celilo, passing on their collective resources to the eastern tribes in exchange for eastern products, perhaps bison furs, antelope, basketry, and salmon.
 Some tribes like the Klickitat who did not live on the Columbia but were traders on the Columbia and would bring their well-made and unique baskets and elk hide armor called clamels (hardened rawhide) to the Columbia to participate in the trade.
 The trade too was part of the seasonal round of distributing and re-distributing products from a wide range of environments to other tribes in the Columbia trade network.

 Much of the native histories of the Lower Columbia and the Wapato valley have been about the chase of salmon runs by the tribes.
 But this does not appear to be the case for the people of this Wapato Valley.
-There were prodigious wapato supplies in this area of the Columbia, so much so that it appears to have been the major reason for removing who villages, houses, and everything they possessed to this location in the fall.
+There were prodigious wapato supplies in this area of the Columbia, so much so that it appears to have been the major reason for removing whole villages, houses, and everything they possessed to this location in the fall.
 Wapato was the defining food of the area and there were also sturgeon and smelt so this made the area very attractive to tribes during the winters.
 This may also explain why there were so many permanent villages grouped around Sauvie Island, normally called the Multnomah or Wapato Island peoples, because of the vast quantities of wapato in the Willamette Slough and in the lakes , ponds and slow water sloughs of the area.
 Wapato harvest and trade from this area was the most important resource during the winter for the lower Chinookan tribes.

 Hajda 1984, Boyd and Hajda 1986.

-Note various spellings.
+Note various spellings.-